metableorg/hexagonal-architecture-emf/SoccerDomain/org.metable.hex.soccer.documents/search_for_teams_feature.md

 ## Scenario: Soccer fan searches on a name that does not match a player's name
 Given a name that does not match a player's name

-When I request the search results
+When the fan requests the search results

-Then I'm informed that there is no matching player's name
+Then the fan is informed that there is no matching player's name

 ## Scenario: Soccer fan finds the name of a player's club team and position
 Given a name that matches a player's name

-When I request the search results
+When the fan requests the search results

-Then I'm shown the name of the player's club team
+Then fan is shown the name of the player's club team

-And I'm shown the player's position on their club team
+And the fan is shown the player's position on their club team